oddbird/oddsite/content/speaking/talks/web-project.rst

 speakers: [miriam]
 slides: 'https://www.oddbooksapp.com/book/web-projects'
 brag: |
-  Designed for **non-technical founders**,
+  A **non-technical guide**
-  `Miriam`_ provides insight into the full process – taking your application from concept to launch, without losing sight of your goals.
+  for taking your project from concept to launch, without ever losing site of the goals.

-  .. _Miriam: /authors/miriam/
 summary: |
   **Are you looking to expand your web presence, or develop a new application?**